 The Cloud Massager comes with a 100% money-back guarantee and the best shiatsu foot massager on our list.

-The NURSAL has three separate massage modes with varying air compression pressure and rolling motions; three settings for strength (low, medium, and high); the option of adding heat to your massage; and auto-timer settings of 10, 15, or 20 minutes.
+The RENPHO has three separate massage modes with varying air compression pressure and rolling motions; three settings for strength (low, medium, and high); the option of adding heat to your massage; and auto-timer settings of 5, 10, 15, or 30 minutes.

 The air pressure function firmy hugs your feet but not excessively to the point of discomfort.
 The soft fabric foot covers are easily removable for keeping things sanitary and hygienic.